DrewKiino/Atlantis/README.md

 Atlantis.Configuration.hasColoredLogs = true
 ```

-However, for you to enable colors you will have to firs download the xcode package manager [Alcatraz](http://alcatraz.io/), then after you enable it inside xcode, pull up the package manager itself and install [XCodeColors](https://github.com/robbiehanson/XcodeColors)
+However, for you to enable log colors you will have to first download the xcode package manager [Alcatraz](http://alcatraz.io/) and enable it inside xcode.
+Pull up the package manager afterwards and install [XCodeColors](https://github.com/robbiehanson/XcodeColors)

-##### Input Agnostic
+### Input Agnostic

 Besides printing regular data types like ```String``` or ```Int```, with ```Atlantis```, you can do the following:

-* **print nil's**
+* **nil's**

 ```swift
 let doIExist: String? = nil